Professor of Structural Biochemistry

 Malcolm Walkinshaw obtained his PhD in physical chemistry at Edinburgh University.
 After post-doc positions in Purdue and Gottingen he joined the Swiss company Sandoz (now Novartis) where he built and led the ‘Drug Discovery Group’ which made important contributions to understanding the mode of action of immunosuppressive drugs like cyclosporin.
 He was appointed to the Chair of Structural Biochemistry at the University of Edinburgh in 1995 and in 2007, with funding from the Wellcome Trust and BBSRC, he founded the Centre for Translational and Chemical Biology which continues to provide world class facilities for protein production.
 He has a broad interest in molecular aspects of drug-protein interactions.
 One major research theme has been around the enzymes of the glycolytic pathway as potential anti-infective drug targets.
 This work has led to the development of potent nanomolar inhibitors that kill trypanosomal parasites quickly and can cure mice infected with Tryprypanosoma brucei, the parasite that causes sleeping sickness.

-Drug discovery and molecular recognition in biological systems
+Molecular recognition and ligand discovery in biological systems